easybuilders/easybuild/docs/Configuration.rst

 =======================

 This page discusses the recommended style of configuring EasyBuild, which is supported since EasyBuild v1.3.0.
-XXX

-Deprecated/outdated documentation on the legacy way of configuring EasyBuild, see `here`_.
+For deprecated/outdated documentation on the legacy way of configuring EasyBuild, see `Configuration Legacy`_.

 Supported configuration types
 -----------------------------